 A clinical trial compared women with advanced endometrial cancer who received KEYTRUDA + LENVIMA with those who received chemotherapy alone.

-Among the 827 women in the trial, 697 had cancer that did not test microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) and had progressed after at least one prior platinum-based chemotherapy.
+Among the 827 women in the trial, 697 had cancer that was mismatch repair proficient (pMMR) or not microsatellite instability-high (MSI-H), and had progressed after at least one prior platinum-based chemotherapy.

 More women treated with KEYTRUDA + LENVIMA were alive at the time of follow-up (52%) compared to women treated with chemotherapy alone (42%).

 KEYTRUDA + LENVIMA was shown to reduce the risk of dying by 32% compared to chemotherapy alone.

 In this clinical trial, 48% (165 out of 346 women) treated with KEYTRUDA + LENVIMA were not alive at the time of follow-up, compared to 58% (203 out of 351 women) treated with chemotherapy alone.

 Cancer did not progress in 29% of women receiving KEYTRUDA + LENVIMA (99 out of 346) compared to 32% of women receiving chemotherapy alone (113 out of 351).
 The median* time women did not have their cancer get worse while receiving KEYTRUDA + LENVIMA was 6.6 months compared to 3.8 months for women treated with chemotherapy alone.

 *Median: The middle number in a list of numbers arranged from lowest to highest.

 Partial Response†: 25%

 Partial Response†: 13%